I tell Sue that The Ark is only two episodes long. I hope the risk to my own personal safety will be worth it…

 Sue: Oh yes, so it is.

 Me: Isn’t it amazing?
-They got a REAL ELEPHANT!
+It’s a REAL ELEPHANT!
 You must be impressed, surely?

-Sue: It’s not that impressive.
+Sue: It isn’t that impressive.
 Didn’t Blue Peter have an elephant that pooed all over their studio floor?
 Wasn’t Peter Purves involved in that as well?
-It’s nice and everything but I don’t see what the big deal is, to be honest.
-Unless the elephant plays a massive role in the plot.
+It’s nice and everything, but I don’t see what the big deal is.
+Unless the elephant plays a pivotal role in the story.

 Me: Well, er…